-In addition, up to 15% of the State's HOME allocation is reserved for Community Housing Development Organizations (CHDOs).
+A minimum of 15% of the State's HOME allocation is reserved for rental projects developed, owned, or sponsored by qualified Community Housing Development Organizations (CHDOs).
+Up to 5% of the State's HOME allocation may be used for general operating assistance for qualified CHDOs who are expected to receive CHDO project funds within 24 months.
 The State of Vermont has an extensive track record in working with CHDOs and other non-profit organizations, through the support of the VHCB and VHFA.